WorldWideTelescope/wwt_kernel_data_relay/docs/specification.rst

 accessible.
 Later on, a different kernel can override the claim and take over the association between key and kernel; this functionality is required so that URLs have the possibility of continuing to work across kernel restarts.
 A single kernel may claim multiple keys.
+Keys starting with an underscore character (``_``) are reserved and may not be claimed.

 The ``entry...`` identifies resources published by a specific kernel.
 The structure and semantics of the ``entry`` portion of the URL are unspecified;